March 2007 (Part 3)

 The answer depends on various factors, like who is asking or answering, as well as where and when.

-For most people all over the world today, typical Shaolin Kungfu training is teaching and learning kungfu sets from day one to as long as they teach or learn.
+For most people all over the world today, typical Shaolin Kungfu training is teaching and learning kungfu sets from day one to as long as the instructors or students teach or learn.
 For them there is little or no emphasis on stance work, and they are generally unaware of what sequences are or their significance.

 Many of them have never sparred throughout their kungfu career.
 Those who spar, usually do not use kungfu techniques.
 They usually use Kick-Boxing and some times Karate although they perform beautiful kungfu sets in solo practice.
 Their main emphasis is on performing kungfu forms for demonstration.